geonetwork/docker-geonetwork/4.4.0/README.md

 ## Running behind a proxy

-If the catalogue needs to use proxy for HTTP calls, use Java environement variables:
+If the catalogue needs to use proxy for HTTP calls, use Java environment variables:

 ```
 -Dhttp.proxyHost=<proxyAddress>